KyleMcIntire/jamf-eks-hw/README.md

 ## WordPress on EKS Implementation

-This project demonstrates a WordPress deployment on Amazon EKS for the Jamf DevOps Engineer II (Kubernetes) role technical interview.
+This project demonstrates a WordPress deployment on Amazon EKS or local cluster for the Jamf DevOps Engineer II (Kubernetes) role technical interview.

 ## Table of Contents